MoldyMacaroniX/dashword.net/_src/posts/how-to-make-your-first-featured-level-in-geometry-dash-2023.md

 In a featured level, the decoration usually consists of block design, ground spikes, air decoration, and a custom background.

+See if you can point out these four design elements in the level below!

 ![](https://i.imgur.com/3UD93Sm.png)

 ## Block design